AlexLusitania/BayesClassifier/README.md

 ### Context ###

 Practical work for the *Automatic Numerical Learning* course of the first year Master's degree in Computer Science of the University of Maine (France).
-The objective was to created a Naive Bayes Classifier to determine which number is a given number represented by 256 bits.
+The objective was to create a Naive Bayes Classifier to determine which number is a given one.
+A number is represented by 256 bits.

 ### How does it works ? ###

 * Get [Octave](https://www.gnu.org/software/octave/)
-* Run the script tp.m in the octave interpreter by running the following command :
+* Run the script tp.m in the Octave interpreter by running the following command :

 ```
 tp